BluBloos/Falcon-OS/README.md

 ```
 $ hello
 ```
-Prints out the first 10 numbers in the fibonacci sequence in hexidecimal.
+Prints out the first 10 numbers of the fibonacci sequence in hexidecimal.
 ```
 $ fib
 ```